-- Kick offs may have the ball going in any direction, but must do at least one full rotation and may not be touched by the kicker again until the ball has been contacted by another player.
+- Kick-offs may have the ball going in any direction, but the ball must roll at least one full rotation and may not be touched by the kicker again until the ball has been contacted by another player.

-- A goal cannot be scored directly from a kick off, however may be scored after one player from your team has touched the ball forward and it has made one full rotation and has been touched by a second player.
+- A goal cannot be scored directly from a kick-off; however, it may be scored if the ball has made at least one full rotation and has been touched by a second player.

-- The opposing team must be at least 8 yards away from the ball in any direction on a kick off, until the ball has been put into play per Point # 4.
+- The opposing team must be at least 6 yards away from the ball in any direction on a kick-off, until the ball has been put into play per Point # 4.

 - Goalies are not allowed to handle the ball with their hands when the ball is thrown or kicked to them with intent by their own team.
-They ARE allowed to use their hands inside the accepted goal crease when the opposing team throws or kicks the ball towards the goalie or if their own teammate heads the ball back to them.
+They ARE permitted to use their hands inside the accepted goal crease when the opposing team throws or kicks the ball towards the goalie or if their own teammate heads the ball back to them.
 If a goalie uses his/her hands to play the ball in when it was thrown/passed by his/her own team then the opposing team is awarded an indirect free kick at the spot of the handling – see the free kick/penalty kick section below for further details.